newsdesk@business-northeast.com

 Spread the love

-The MMLP at Jogighopa will serve as a critical hub for cross-border trade, improving connectivity with neighboring countries like Bangladesh and Bhutan
+The MMLP at Jogighopa will serve as a critical hub for cross-border trade, improving connectivity with the Rest of India, as well as to the neighbouring countries like Bangladesh and Bhutan

 Jogighopa MMLP to generate thousands of job opportunities in Assam, not only in logistics and warehousing but also in industries that will now have better access to the market

-Guwahati: Projects like Bharatmala and Sagarmala, mapped through PM Gati Shakti, significantly reduce time and cost overruns, driving Assam’s development forward.
-With PM Gati Shakti, decisions on infrastructure development are now based on scientific data, ensuring projects are built where they are needed most, said Sazzad Alam, ACS, Joint Secretary to the Government of Assam, Industries, Commerce & PE Department, Assam during an interview with Pankhi Sarma of Business North East.
+Guwahati: Projects under the Bharatmala and Sagarmala gamut of projects, mapped and planned through the aegis of PM Gati Shakti, is going to significantly reduce time and cost overruns, driving Assam’s development forward by leaps and bounds.
+With PM Gati Shakti, decisions on infrastructure development are now based on scientifically deduced data and real-time GIS information, ensuring that projects are built where they are needed most and in a most effective manner; said Sazzad Alam, ACS, Joint Secretary to the Government of Assam, Industries, Commerce & PE Department, Assam, during an interview with Pankhi Sarma of Business North East.

 Business North East: Let's begin with the PM Gati Shakti initiative.
 Sir, could you please share an update on its progress and how it’s shaping up so far?

-Sazzad Alam, Joint Secretary: PM Gati Shakti is a transformative initiative introduced by the central government of India, launched by the Honorable Prime Minister in October 2021.
-Assam, like the rest of the nation, has embraced this noble initiative, which addresses the longstanding issue of departments and ministries working in silos, often resulting in a lack of coordination.
-This lack of synergy between departments previously contributed to a loss of nearly 13-14% of India's GDP.
+Sazzad Alam, Joint Secretary: PM Gati Shakti is a transformative initiative introduced by the Central Government of India.
+It was mentioned by the Honorable Prime Minister in his Independence Day Speech of 2021, and formally launched in October 2021.
+Assam, like the rest of the nation, has embraced this noble initiative, which addresses the longstanding issue of Government Departments and Ministries working in the silo mode, often resulting in lack of coordination.
+This lack of synergy between Departments previously contributed to a loss of nearly 13-14% of India's GDP.

-The PM Gati Shakti initiative integrates departmental data onto a unified geospatial platform, the PM Gati Shakti portal.
+The PM Gati Shakti initiative integrates the Departmental data of various Central and State Government Ministries, Departments and agencies onto a unified geospatial platform – the PM Gati Shakti portal.
 Here, each department’s data is layered and made accessible to all others, enabling better project planning, problem-solving, and interdepartmental coordination.
 The platform also supports the recording of Memoranda of Cooperation (MoC), ensuring smooth communication across departments.

-Several key projects, such as the Delhi-Mumbai expressway, are a direct result of this integrated approach.
-Under the guidance of Hon.
-Union Minister for Road Transport and Highways, Shri Nitin Gadkari, such initiatives have progressed significantly.
+For example, several key highway projects, such as the Delhi-Mumbai expressway, are a direct result of this integrated approach.
+Under the dynamic leadership of Hon’ble Union Minister for Road Transport and Highways, Shri Nitin Gadkari, such initiatives have progressed significantly in the roadways sector.

-In Assam, although we may have been slower to start, departments have now caught up.
-We’ve trained personnel, and many departments have not only uploaded their mandatory data but also added additional datasets.
-We are now leveraging PM Gati Shakti for enhanced interdepartmental coordination, pushing for strategic development across the state.
+In Assam, although we may have been slightly slower to start, our Departments have now caught up.
+We’ve trained the personnel of the various State Government Departments; and now, many Departments have not only uploaded their mandatory data but also added additional datasets.
+We are now leveraging PM Gati Shakti for enhanced inter-departmental coordination, pushing for strategic development across the State.

 BNE: In your opinion, what kind of impact has the PM Gati Shakti National Master Plan created so far?

-Joint Secretary: The most significant impact of PM Gati Shakti has been the improvement in efficiency and coordination across departments.
-Earlier, tasks like moving an electricity pole to widen a drain were cumbersome and often delayed due to a lack of interdepartmental communication.
+Joint Secretary: The most significant impact of PM Gati Shakti has been the improvement in efficiency and coordination across Departments.
+Earlier, tasks like moving an electricity pole to widen a drain were cumbersome and often delayed due to tardy inter-departmental communication.
 Now, with the "Call Before You Dig" system, conflicts between departments are avoided, especially with underground utilities, ensuring smoother project execution.

-The plan has revolutionized project planning, especially in rural development, by moving away from politically-driven decisions and instead using data and scientific analysis.
+The methodology has also revolutionized project planning, especially in rural development, by moving away from public pressure-driven decisions and instead using data and scientific analysis.
 For instance, decisions to construct Anganwadi Kendras or banks in rural areas are now based on area-specific needs like child population, land availability, and access to facilities such as schools and electricity.
 This data-driven approach ensures better placement and planning of social infrastructure.

 In Assam, the integration of PM Gati Shakti is reducing high logistical costs, one of the major challenges in the region.
 Improved coordination through platforms like WhatsApp was a step forward, but PM Gati Shakti has fully streamlined planning, enabling quicker decision-making and minimizing delays in sectors like roads and railways.
 This approach is driving more effective and cost-efficient infrastructure development across the state.